srg74/WLED-wemos-shield/README.md

 -   Can be configured for 3 wire and 4 wire addressable LED strips;
 -   Button options (depend on type of addressable LED strip);
 -   Relay for power saving feature (without disconnecting power from LED strip it still consuming mA per LED even if none of LEDs is lit);
--   Added I2C connector for OLED display or other devices that might be integrated in a feature.
+-   Added I2C connector for OLED display or other devices that might be integrated in a feature;
+-   Optional Dallas temperature sensor.

 ## Firmware used
 -   [WLED repository](https://github.com/Aircoookie/WLED) - Main WLED repository